American Diplomacy Project - Phase II

 Arizona State University, through its Leadership, Diplomacy and National Security Lab, will now provide the new institutional home for assembling a detailed blueprint – a “workbook” – for carrying forward the original report’s plan for the revitalization and modernization of the United States Foreign Service.
 The work of the project will be directed by a team of former Ambassadors and will draw on extensive discussion with experts and current and former members of the Foreign Service.

-Read the Final Report
+Read the Final Blueprints

-Watch the Final Report Presentation
+Watch the Final Blueprints Presentation

 American Diplomacy Project Cover